Cephasia/Nigeria-Commercial-Banking-Experience-Analysis/README.md

 # 🇳🇬 Nigeria Commercial Banking Experience Analysis

-> A comprehensive Microsoft Excel project evaluating the customer banking experience across 20 Major Nigerian Commercial Banks using a custom Banking Experience Index (BEI).
+> A comprehensive Microsoft Excel project evaluating the customer banking experience across Nigerian Commercial Banks using a custom Banking Experience Index (BEI).

 ---

 ## 📌 Project Overview

-This project analyzes the overall customer banking experience across major Nigerian commercial banks by combining multiple customer-focused performance indicators into a single Banking Experience Index (BEI).
+This project analyzes the overall customer banking experience across Nigerian commercial banks (licensed by CBN 2026) by combining multiple customer-focused performance indicators into a single Banking Experience Index (BEI).

-Unlike traditional banking comparisons that focus only on financial performance, this analysis evaluates how customers actually experience banking services through mobile banking quality, customer engagement, service affordability, accessibility and digital performance.
+Unlike traditional banking comparisons that focus only on financial performance, this analysis evaluates how customers actually experience banking services through mobile banking quality, accessibility and digital performance.

-The project was completed entirely using Microsoft Excel 2007 with additional feature engineering techniques to transform raw information into actionable business insights.
+The project was completed entirely using Microsoft Excel with additional feature engineering techniques to transform raw information into actionable business insights.

 ---